Segflow/blog/content/post/noxale-ctf-grocery_list.md

 But since `PIE` and `ASLR` are enabled, we need to defeat them first by leaking some addresses.

-We know that `smallbins` will have a pointer to `main_arena` in their **FD** and **BK** pointers once free'ed, so if we manage to craft a fake `smallbin`, free it and then create a new empty item, the item will be located in the same region as the previously free'ed fake smallbin, so by printing the item we would have leaked a `libc` address.
+We know that `small bins` will have a pointer to `main_arena` in their **FD** and **BK** pointers once free'ed, so if we manage to craft a fake `smallbin`, free it and then create a new empty item, the item will be located in the same region as the previously free'ed fake smallbin, so by printing the item we would have leaked a `libc` address.
 To do so, we can overwrite into a chunk metadata to corrupt it's `size` field and make it looks like a `smallbin`.

 The function I used to do the leak looks as follow: